fastify/fastify-passport/README.md

 });
 ```

 Deserializers can throw the string `"pass"` if they do not apply to the current session and the next deserializer should be tried.
-This is useful if you are using `fastify-passport` to store two different kinds of user objects.
+This is useful if you are using `@fastify/passport` to store two different kinds of user objects.
 An example:

 ```js
 // register a deserializer for database users